fliptosideb/ACSO6OASO1T10/public/README.md

 Project #1 at UCI's Coding Boot Camp.

-The day out application is an all-in-one place to search and plan out your day whether you are going on a date or just like to be organized.
+The day out application is an all-in-one place to search and organize your day whether you are going on a date, hanging out with friends, or going to a new area.

 ## Visuals